neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/39-complete.png)

+You're now all ready for the next lab where we're going to start using the Neo4j deployment we just created.

 ## Cloud Formation Template
 In this lab we worked through deploying via the Marketplace.
 The Marketplace is essentially a nice GUI around Cloud Formation.
 If you're a more technical user and like deploying from the command line there are a variety of options.
 These options are also useful if you'd like to modify the Cloud Formation template.